Friday October 20 – Sunday October 22, 2023

 Logistics

 The conference will begin on the evening of Friday, October 20 and run through midday on Sunday, October 22.
 Events will take place in the Gross Hall for Interdisciplinary Innovation and the Washington Duke Inn on the campus of Duke University.
 The conference is FREE for all accepted participants.
-We will cover airfare, provide accommodations and arrange for meals.
-In addition to the speakers above, the conference will also feature
+We will provide accommodations, arrange for meals, and cover airfare if distance from the conference necessitates air travel.

-We will post additional GROW 2023 details, including a detailed schedule, as they are available.
+We will post additional GROW 2023 details as they are available.
 Please contact Shira Viel at grow@math.duke.edu with any inquiries or to request conference announcements and updates.

 Applications